montecassino/akda/README.md

 ### ☁️ Cloud Sync via Google Drive

 - Store your **annotations, highlights, and notes** directly in Google Drive.
 - Automatic synchronization of app state across all your devices.
 - Background updates to keep your environment in sync (Windows ↔ macOS ↔ Linux).
 - No central server — your data stays in **your Google Drive**.

 ### 📓 Smart Notebook System

 - Create custom notebooks to organize your PDFs and notes.
 - Add, remove, or reorder pages seamlessly.

+### 🧩 Dynamic Title Bar per OS

+- Adaptive title bar styling that adjusts based on your operating system (macOS, Windows, Linux).
+- Ensures a consistent but native feel across platforms.
+- Supports native window buttons and dark/light mode variations.

 ### ⚙️ Enhanced Performance & UX

 - Multi-tab PDF viewer for quick switching between documents.
 - Quick-search and global annotation indexing.

 ---

 ## 🤝 Contributing

-We welcome contributions from the community!
-To get started, please read our [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.
+WIP

+---

+## 🙌 Credits

+- Huge thanks to [@dannysmith](https://github.com/dannysmith) for creating the excellent [Tauri Template](https://github.com/dannysmith/tauri-template), which provided a solid foundation for Akda’s production-ready setup.

 ---